xandervedder/BEP-03/review/README.md

 | [![Vulnerabilities](https://sonarcloud.io/api/project_badges/measure?project=nl.softwarestrijders.waiter%3Areview&metric=vulnerabilities)](https://sonarcloud.io/summary/new_code?id=nl.softwarestrijders.waiter%3Areview)               |

 ## Events
 In this section it will become clear what events the Review micro-service consumes and produces.
-These events will be described with the exact json that they require or deliver.
+These events will be described with the exact JSON that they require or deliver.

 ### Consumes
 The events this micro-service consumes.